alex-bellon/wikipedia/README.md

 - [Related-key Attack](https://en.wikipedia.org/wiki/Related-key_attack) - In cryptography, a related-key attack is any form of cryptanalysis where the attacker can observe the operation of a cipher under several different keys whose values are initially unknown, but where some mathematical relationship connecting the keys is known to the attacker.
 - [Rotational Cryptanalysis](https://en.wikipedia.org/wiki/Rotational_cryptanalysis) - a generic cryptanalytic attack against algorithms that rely on three operations: modular addition, rotation and XOR — ARX for short.
 - [Slide Attack](https://en.wikipedia.org/wiki/Slide_attack) - The slide attack is a form of cryptanalysis designed to deal with the prevailing idea that even weak ciphers can become very strong by increasing the number of rounds, which can ward off a differential attack.
+- [Solitaire](https://en.wikipedia.org/wiki/Solitaire_%28cipher%29) - The Solitaire cryptographic algorithm was designed by Bruce Schneier at the request of Neal Stephenson for use in his novel Cryptonomicon, in which field agents use it to communicate securely without having to rely on electronics or having to carry incriminating tools.
+It was designed to be a manual cryptosystem calculated with an ordinary deck of playing cards.
 - [Twofish](https://en.wikipedia.org/wiki/Twofish) - a symmetric key block cipher with a block size of 128 bits and key sizes up to 256 bits.

 ### Data Structures